shamiraty/OPEN-STREAMLIT-PROJECTS/README.md

    - Present the ogives plot in Streamlit to allow for intuitive data exploration.

-# PAGE 7: DATA VISUALIZATION
+# PAGE 7: DATA VISUALIZATION TECHNIQUES

 1. **Data Loading and Selection**
    - Loads data from an Excel file (`data.xlsx`) and uses it for analytical processing.